-As mentioned in previous blog entries, I am sharing the experiences we gain at Hull Speed Associates as we assist our clients in expanding abroad.
+As mentioned in one of my last blog entries, I am sharing the experiences we gain at Hull Speed Associates as we assist our clients in expanding abroad.
 The experiences I share are real situations of how we encourage our clients, and the pragmatic steps we take to help them in this process.
 I urge you to share your comments by clicking the comments button below.
 Oh, and please subscribe to the blog if you have not done so already .

 The second step is the beginning of the expansion phase, choosing a location(s) to establish the legal entity(s).
 I have chosen the UK as an example as a place to start.

-The UK has several legal entity options but on average our clients choose one of the following three: a Place of Business (“Representative Office”), a Branch company, or a UK Limited.
-Here are a few highlights of a Representative Office.
+The UK has several legal entity options but on average our clients choose one of the following three: a Place of Doing Business, a Branch company, or a Ltd. Here are a few highlights of a Branch.

 A few items to note:

-- Profits and losses are part of the overseas company it represents instead of as a stand-alone company.
+- Profits and losses are part of the company it is a Branch of instead of as a stand-alone company.

-- Liabilities extend back to the overseas company it represents.
+- Liabilities extend back to the company it is a Branch of.
 Ouch!

-- Corporate documents of the overseas company are registered and filed with Companies House and must be presented in English.
+- Corporate documents of the company that owns the Branch are filed in the registration and must be presented in English.
 If you are registering a foreign company whose corporate language is not English, certified translated documents will need to be prepared and filed.

-- Liability extends back to the overseas Company.
+- Liability extends back to the company it is a Branch of.

 I would like to thank Paul W. from our UK service provider for contributing to this entry.

-In the next entry I will address “UK Limited”.
+In the next entry I will address “Place of Doing Business”.